 15. Expandable Coffee Tables for Flexibility

-An expandable coffee table can transform your lounging zone—compact when you want open space and extendable when guests arrive or you crave a dinner-for-two moment.
+An expandable coffee table can transform your lounging zone, compact when you want open space and extendable when guests arrive or you crave a dinner-for-two moment.
+It’s the kind of piece that earns a second glance every time someone visits.

 Style Notes